 - Feel free to leave out any pages that you feel would be too challenging for your class or that your sub wouldn't have time to complete, given the other elements of your day (morning meeting, centers, independent reading, brain breaks, assemblies, etc.).
 These resources are designed so that you have more than enough things for students to do each day and can be selective.
-Cross out any images below of pages you decide not to photocopy for the sub. - ➤ Be cautious about making the math and reading photocopies back to back, as there an activity which includes cutting/pasting.
+Cross out any images below of pages you decide not to photocopy for the sub. - ➤ Be cautious about making the math photocopies back to back, as there an activity which includes cutting/pasting.
 You could also have students write/draw in each item rather than cutting/gluing. - ➤ Have an extra copy of the student materials available for the sub.
-It would be helpful (though not required) to give your sub access to a document projector so s/he can display each activity for the class and walk students through it. - ➤ If this is students' first exposure to graphing and data, the sub could complete this activity as a whole class.
-The activities are fine as an intro to this topic, but if you think it's too much for your students, they can all complete one graph together by having the sub draw the graph on the board or project it with a document camera.
+It would be helpful (though not required) to give your sub access to a document projector so s/he can display each activity for the class and walk students through it. - ➤ If this is students' first exposure to graphing and data, the sub could skip the bar graph page.
+The other activities are fine as an intro to this topic.
+Alternatively, have students complete the activity as a whole class, rather than giving each student their own paper.
+The sub can lead students through the activity and complete one graph together.